 Few clinicians have been trained in the skills of working as an effective supervisor, mentor or teacher and there is increasing pressure to improve the quality and consistency of education offered by clinicians in these roles.
 The relationship between medical students, interns, residents, registrars, nurses, allied health professionals and their supervisors is a major factor in determining the quality of clinical education.

-Utilised by training bodies and teaching hospitals, Cognitive Institute’s supervision, mentoring and teaching courses are designed to provide advice and practical skills to address the challenges of clinical teaching and foster a relationship that leads to enhanced performance.
+Utilised by training bodies and teaching hospitals, Cognitive Institute’s clinical supervision, mentoring and teaching courses are designed to provide advice and practical skills to address the challenges of clinical mentorship and teaching, and foster a relationship that leads to enhanced performance.

-Using best-practice techniques including short lectures, facilitated group discussions and skills rehearsal through role plays, this series of courses show participants how to give feedback and monitor performance in a constructive and supportive way.
+Using the fundamentals of clinical supervision, and best-practice techniques including short lectures, facilitated group discussions and skills rehearsal through role plays, this series of courses show participants how to give feedback and monitor performance in a constructive and supportive way.